T

 museum

-Perched atop Capitoline Hill, these museums house a significant collection of Roman art and artifacts, including the equestrian statue of Marcus Aurelius.
+Perched atop Capitoline Hill, these museums house an incredible collection of Roman art and artifacts, including the equestrian statue of Marcus Aurelius.
+The architecture itself, designed by Michelangelo, is a masterpiece.

 4. Evening